 - Updates are sent to your PC or Cell phone warning you when you are close to over-spending on a specific budget category.
 Useful to know if you have overspent on clothing this month.

 - Causes your credit card to explode if over used.
 Maybe instead, it disables the credit card and forces the user to call with a specific pass code to have this lock-out overridden.
 Given most credit cards have a credit limit you’d think this simple.
 Most cards will usually just raise a users limit.

 - Allows you to set up a “budget” for the month on-line which you can easily monitor.
 Maybe get daily and weekly reports on how your progress works

 - Send a large wrestler or MMA fighter to your house to go over your monthly spending habits.
-If they feel you are not following the plan, put you in the sleeper hold, or use a guillotine choke hold on you, to stop you from doing this in the future?
+If they feel you are not following the plan, put you in the sleeper hold?
 Maybe the bank sends over a financial advisor the first time, to discuss these points.
 They could show you a picture of the wrestler, pointing out what might happen if they don’t follow the plan.

 - Rewards the consumer with a higher interest rate on their savings, or a lower service charge for each month that the consumer follows the financial plan.
 It is important that you must give positive feedback some times.

 - Offer a points reward system that you can redeem for various rewards like Air Miles or such, thus creating a Rewards system for people who save instead of a system to reward spending that are currently in place.